valoherie/GDS-SWE-mini-project/README.md

 ## Acceptance Criteria 2:

  - [x] **Upload with a properly structured CSV file.
 You may include any data in the csv file.**

+	Code can be found in UploadService.java.
+Endpoint is created in Upload Controller.

 	If file is not in csv format, an error will be thrown: